 Despite all the odds happening in family front for the past two months, it looked like almost impossible to bake a cake for the anniversary of my blog.
 But somehow I managed to bake yesterday, and it turned out so good that those cake slices brought back smiles on our faces.
 That is what it does every time, Cake means happiness and baking work so well as a stress buster.
 I love tea time cakes.
 Simple cakes with lots of flavours make me happier than a slice of frosted cake.
 This recipe was bookmarked months ago, I’m glad that I finally tried and got totally awestruck by the airy crumbs of this Almond Chai Masala Cake.
 It’s not a pound cake as described in the original recipe, a pound cake is more firm and dense in texture.
 However, I loved this cake for many reasons, it’s easy to make, the ingredients are very handy and above all, I love chai spices and the smell they offer, can’t describe in words how wonderful my home was smelling when I was baking this cake.
-I tweaked the recipe from its original version a bit, I didn’t want to use vanilla extract, because I wanted our Desi Chai flavour intact on this cake, and that idea worked quite well here.
-Next time I’ll post a chai masala recipe so that you can add the masala mix directly while making this, but for the time being go ahead with the recipe and make your weekend happier.
+I tweaked the recipe from its original version a bit, I didn’t like to use vanilla extract because I wanted our Desi Chai flavour intact in this cake, and that assumption worked pretty well.
+Watch the Chai Masala Powder recipe video below to make your own chai spice blend and use that to bake this cake.

-And I can’t thank you enough for sticking there from last 5 years, I’m feeling blessed to have so many dedicated readers who love my work, keep supporting us. 🙂
+And I can’t thank you enough for sticking here from last 5 years, I’m feeling blessed to have so many dedicated readers who love my work, keep supporting us. 🙂

 Almond Chai Masala Cake

-- Green cardamom- 5 (discard the green pods and grind the seeds coarsely)
+- 5 Green cardamoms (discard the green pods and grind the seeds coarsely)

 Before I start all the ingredients were at room temperature.